Grouping, Filtering, and Time Range

 Sometimes a single Dimension doesn't answer the full question.
 "How much does each team spend?" is useful, but "how much does each team spend on each service?" is actionable.
 Adding a second Dimension nests one category inside another, so you can see how they interact.

-To add a second Dimension, select Add Group By and select it.
+To add a second Dimension, select Add Group By and choose a second Dimension.

 For more on how Dimensions work, see Dimensions.